 What Types of VPN Kill switches are there?

 This brilliant piece of technology comes in 2 different types:

 - System-Level Kill Switch

 However, some VPN providers like Le VPN, classify their kill switch types as Active Kill Switch and Passive Kill Switch.
-These are based on protocols that have the capability to identify if you are disconnected from the VPN server.
+These are based on protocols that have the capability to identify if you are disconnected from the virtual server location.